laforge49/gemology/gems/facets/LocalIdsFacets.md

 # Local Ids Facets

-The LocalIdsFacet and the #LocalIdIndexFacet together support the use of identifiers with gems.
+The LocalIdsFacet and the #LocalIdIndexFacet together support the use of locally scoped identifiers with gems.
 The ids of a gem are placed in the LocalIdFacet held by each gem, while the #LocalIdIndexFacet is held by a cluster and provides an index to all the gems in that cluster.